TomVuod/fusca_counteradaptation/README.md

-This is the R package created as supplementary material to the manuscript entitled "Impact of dominant competitor on the aggressiveness of the host ants toward slave-makers"
+This is the R package created as supplementary material to the following publication:
+Włodarczyk T. (2023).
+Impact of the dominant competitor on the aggressiveness host ants toward slave-makers.
+Behaviour 160: 911-933.

 # Usage
 Install package
 ```